gallantlab/pycortex/docs/index.rst

 .. image:: raw.png
     :width: 100%

 pycortex is a package that provides an accessible way to store a database of surface reconstructions for anatomical MRI images.
-Additionally, tools are provided to align epi fMRI images with the reconstructions, and project data from the epi to the anatomicals.
+Additionally, tools are provided to coregister epi fMRI images with the reconstructions, and project data from the epi to the anatomicals.

 For example::

-    from cortex import view
+    import cortex
-    im = view.quickflat("AH", "AH_huth", np.random.randn(32, 100, 100))
+    im = cortex.quickshow((np.random.randn(32, 100, 100), "AH", "AH_huth"));

-    from matplotlib import pylab
-    pylab.imshow(im)
-    pylab.show()

 Contents: